keyboard_arrow_up

 Mixed Flow Pumps

-Featuring wide unblocked passageways, mixed flow pumps combine features of both radial and axial flow pumps.
-They generate pressure through a mix of centrifugal force and impeller vane lift.
+Featuring wide, less-restricted passageways, mixed flow pumps combine characteristics of radial and axial flow pumps.
+They generate pressure through both centrifugal action and vane lift, making them useful when applications require a balance between head and flow.

 Multistage Pumps